Ask Dashboard - Real-time Q&A Monitoring

 • Batch Size: Choose how many questions to evaluate (1, 5, 10, 20, or 30).

 • Start Evaluation: Picks the next N uncomputed questions from the current filtered view.
-For each question: generates an Alt6 answer, then runs LLM-as-Judge on both the production answer and the Alt6 answer.
+For each question: generates an Alt6 Raw answer, then runs LLM-as-Judge on both the production answer and the Alt6 Raw answer.

 • Summary Grid: Shows all evaluated questions with scores, deltas, and metadata.
 Click a question to scroll to its card and auto-expand the LLM Judge section.